Progetto K: Model details

 Early Progetto K models were resin, but as time passed, materials were used in different ways.
-The Maserati Tipo 61 'Birdcage' had a heavy diecast body with a rather thin plastic base.
-The body for this model is very well finished and proportioned, but thickly molded and not at all delicate (a contrast to the thin light skin of the real car!).
-The 'Birdcage' tubing protruded (like the real car) back into the cockpit and the seats were simply pressed into place on plastic pegs on the chassis.
+The Maserati Tipo 61 'Birdcage' had a heavy diecast body with a thin plastic base.
+The body for this model is thickly molded.
+The 'Birdcage' tubing protruded back into the cockpit and the seats were pressed into place on plastic pegs on the chassis.
 Realistic side pipes on the passenger side, roll bar, and gas cap adorn the body.
-Headlights were mercifully made of clear plastic, so they have a very authentic look (no 'jewels' here).
+Headlights were made of clear plastic.
 Some of the body vent detail is done with decals and could look better.
-The tires on earlier models were nicely made out of rubber and the 'wire' wheels had deeper shaded indentations around the wires that was satisfying.
+The tires on earlier models were made out of rubber and the 'wire' wheels had deeper shaded indentations around the wires.

-Contrast this with the later Ferrari 225S convertible.
-In a reversal, its body was resin while the base was diecast.
-The Ferrari's seats are part of the diecast metal chassis molding and they protrude up into the cockpit, one supposed this saved on the production of extra plastic parts, but then why not just make the whole model in detailed plastic?
-Wheels are again a wire design, but not as deeply molded and not as realistic as those on the Maserati.
-The tires are a hard plastic – no rubber here.
+Comparing this with the later Ferrari 225S convertible, its body was resin while the base was diecast.
+The Ferrari's seats are part of the diecast metal chassis molding and they protrude up into the cockpit.
+Despite the company's reduction of plastic usage, they decided to make it out of plastic.
+The wheels of both models are a wire design, but not as deeply molded and realistic as those on the Maserati.
+The tires were designed to be made up of plastic instead of rubber.
 Headlights, again a plus, are done in a detailed manner with delicate clear plastic lenses on top of plastic bezel bases.
-Some of the trim, like the chrome striping used for the rocker panels just looks like what it is – stuff stuck on.

 The change in materials seems to indicate cost cutting with the passage of time.
 Over the decades less metal was used and less rubber.
 Plastic became more prominent and some of the detailing suffers.

 Earlier models had better packaging with hard clear plastic cases put into cardboard containers often with an information card.
 Early box colors were blue with white lettering or yellow with black lettering.
 Later boxes were simpler flimsier cardboard in a cream tone with blue lettering and plastic paper windows.
 By that time, the hard plastic clear acrylic display boxes were apparently no longer offered.